dechamps/FlexASIO/BACKENDS.md

 FlexASIO doesn't provide ways to leverage all these options yet).

 WASAPI can be used in two different modes: *shared* or *exclusive*.
-In FlexASIO, the `wasapiExclusiveMode` option determines which mode is used.
+In FlexASIO, the [`wasapiExclusiveMode` option][wasapiExclusiveMode] determines which mode is used.
 The two modes behave very differently; in fact, they should probably be seen as two separate backends entirely.

 In *shared* mode, WASAPI behaves similarly to MME and DirectSound, in that the audio goes through most of the normal Windows audio pipeline.
 One important